 The Reason Behind National Immunization Awareness Month

-The National Immunization Awareness Month is being observed annually in August to high-point the importance of vaccination for people in the United States.
-We are using this opportunity to highlight the importance of vaccinations for animals and the eradication of deadly diseases.
+National Immunization Awareness Month is observed annually in August to highlight the importance of vaccination for people in the United States.
+We are using this opportunity to raise awareness of the significance of vaccinations for animals and the eradication of deadly diseases.

 In honor of National Immunization Awareness Month (NIM), the American Veterinary Medical Association is urging its owners to consider immunizing their pets.
 That includes all breeds of dogs, cats, horses, and more!